-Nonhuman Primate PKPD Modeling.
-Although PF-05182357 CSF concentrations were undetectable for all time points except the first two (0.25 and 0.5 hour) owing to its impaired brain penetration and rapid clearance, significant and dose-responsive CSF KYNA reduction was observed, suggesting its potent inhibitory effect at KAT II.
-This is consistent with its potent in vitro activity $(k{\text{inact}}/K{\text{I}})$ 16,668 $M^{-1}s^{-1}$ ).
+Although PF-05182357 CSF concentrations were undetectable for all time points except the first two (0.25 and 0.5 hr) due to its impaired brain penetration and rapid clearance, significant and dose responsive CSF KYNA reduction was observed suggesting its potent inhibitory effect at KAT II.
+This is consistent with its potent in vitro activity ($k{inact}/K_I = 16668 \text{ M}^{-1}\text{s}^{-1}$).
 KYNA levels slowly recovered over the entire observation period (5 days).
-To characterize fully the PK profile and understand better KATII enzyme turnover, plasma concentrations were used to support PKPD analysis.
-Individual PF-05182357 plasma concentration-time profiles were sufficiently captured by a three-compartment model with interindividual variability on relative availability and intercompartmental clearance (Fig. 6).
-The proposed PKPD model adequately characterized the time course of PF-05182357-induced KYNA reduction response (Fig. 6).
-PF-05182357 $k{\text{inact}}/K{\text{I}}$ was estimated to be 548.3 $\text{M}^{-1}\text{s}^{-1}$ based on total plasma concentration.
-The difference between in vivo $k{\text{inact}}/K{\text{I}}$ and in vitro $k{\text{inact}}/K{\text{I}}$ for PF-05182357 is most likely due to impaired brain penetration where total plasma concentration is much higher than unbound brain concentration.
-KAT II turnover half-life was estimated to be 76 hours.
+In order to fully characterize the PK profile and better understand KATII enzyme turnover, plasma concentrations were used to support PKPD analysis.
+Individual PF-05182357 plasma concentration-time profiles were sufficiently captured by a three-compartment model with interindividual variability on relative availability and inter-compartmental clearance (Figure 6).
+The proposed

-Because of limited observations from the NHP study and high variability, the CIs for both parameters were large.
-Also, in contrast to the rat model, where KYNA half-life was too short to be determined, KYNA turnover half-life was successfully estimated to be 1 hour for NHP, suggesting that the KYNA turnover rate is slower in this species.
+PKPD model adequately characterized the time course of PF-05182357-induced KYNA reduction response (Figure 6).
+PF-05182357 k{inact}/K_I was estimated to be 548.3 M-1s-1 based on total plasma concentration.
+The difference between in vivo k{inact}/K_I and in vitro k{inact}/K_I for PF-05182357 is most likely due to impaired brain penetration where total plasma concentration is much higher than unbound brain concentration.
+KAT II turnover half life was estimated to be 76 hrs.
+Because of limited observations from the NHP study and high variability, confidence intervals for both parameters were large.
+Also in contrast to the rat model, where KYNA half life was too short to be determined, KYNA turnover half life was successfully estimated to be 1 hr for NHP, suggesting that the KYNA turnover rate is slower in this species.
 In NHP, KAT II was estimated to contribute to 86% of KYNA formation (Table 3).